-may be completed online by clicking the appropriate link below.
-Once completed, the application will go to the appropriate department.
-If you list siblings on the application, you must still submit a separate application for each child you wish to enroll.
+Students are admitted without regard to race, religion, gender, creed, national origin, disability, or socioeconomic status.
+New student applications may be completed online.
+Once submitted, the application will go to our registrar.
+If you list siblings on the application, please submit a separate application for each child you wish to enroll.

 Under federal law, charter schools must admit students through a random selection process if the number of applications for a grade or class exceeds the available spaces.
-If the number of applications does not exceed the available spaces, a lottery is not required.
+If the number of applications does not exceed the available slots, a lottery is not required.